dfetterman/guard-duty-signup/Readme.md

 ## Usage

-MasterDetectorId - The Guard Duty DetectorId on your Master Account MemberId - The AWS account number of the member account Email - The E-mail address associated with the AWS account number of the member account.
+MasterDetectorId - The Guard Duty DetectorId on your Master Account<br>
+MemberId - The AWS account number of the member account<br>
+Email - The E-mail address associated with the AWS account number of the member account.

 ```